Sorezar/Sorezar/README.md

 I'm an AI/ML Engineer but also a Data Scientist \
 I decided to lock in and create usefuls projects around AI

-* 🔭 I’m currently working on Oceania
+* 🔭 I’m currently working on RootAI
-* 🌱 I’m currently learning : Computer vision
+* 🌱 I’m currently learning : LLM
 * ⚡ Fun fact : Benjamin means Fortune's son

 Feel free to explore my work and connect with me !